Arriving in Perfect Phuket

 The water was clear and we saw many different varieties of fish, it was an exhilarating morning which was followed by a buffet lunch.
 After lunch we explored Monkey Island where we were greeted by many monkeys of all shapes and sizes which kept us amused with their cheeky antics.
 We continued on to the exquisite Maya Bay.
 Although Maya Bay was the location for the movie The Beach which starred Leonardo Di Caprio, I think Maya Bay is a star in its own right, with its inviting luminous turquoise waters and white sand beach, I don’t think I have ever seen a beach quite as superb as this one.

 Our 2 weeks in Phuket sped by and we were sad to leave, with its excitement and charm I can understand why Phuket is one of the top tourist destinations in the World.
+The neighbouring area of Krabi is also popular as a beach side getaway for those looking for a destination without the hustle of Phuket.
+To read more about what Krabi has to offer click here.

 Have you been to Phuket?
 What is your favourite part of the Island?
 Feel free to leave a comment.